douglangille/darkling-whim/_pages/now.md

 > I think stuff up and write it down.

 Scratching my nerd-itch, my time is focused on learning where **AI makes sense in the creative process**.
 The core experiment is understanding how to leverage the technology for efficiency while ensuring the human element---the spark of original thought and empathy---remains firmly in the loop.
 It's all about supporting, not replacing, human creativity.

+I'm writing a lot about AI, emerging technology, and digital productivity on the [Digital Doug](https://substack.douglangille.ca) substack.
+Usually some new brain dropping there every Wednesday.

 What I'm Reading
 ----------------